 - 2 tablespoons cornstarch dissolved in ¼ cup of water

-- ½ head Napa cabbage (cut lengthwise) sub:bok choy
+- ½ head Napa cabbage cut into large chunks; sub:bok choy

 Instructions